txusdavid27/Jesus-David-Traslavina-Fuentes/README.md

 - 👋 Hi, I’m @txusdavid27
 - 👀 I’m interested in the future
-- 🌱 I’m currently learning and working in different projects xd
+- 🌱 I’m currently learning and working in different projects.
 - 💞️ I’m looking to collaborate on SIGs DevOps and Cybersecurity
 - 📫 How to reach me?
 Go to my Instagram @gsus6174
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"/> Cat man 🐈.